andriistarynskyi/OnlineShop/README.md

 Tasks:
-Read files and created a collection of Java objects based on that data Persist all the data in DB (DB should be created based on entities in csv files)
+Read files and created a collection of Java objects based on that data Persist all the data in DB (DB should be created based on entity in csv files)

 Create reports from Java:
 what goods are the most popular among women